Skip to main content

 Overview

-Allium proliferum (syn.
-A. x proliferum, A. cepa var. proliferum) is a perennial onion in the Amaryllidaceae family, growing 24–48 inches (60–120 cm) tall, characterised by producing clusters of small bulbils (topsets) at the top of the flower stalk instead of — or in addition to — flowers.
-These aerial bulbils, 0.25–0.75 inch (6–18 mm) in diameter, develop at the stalk apex in a cluster of 5–20, sometimes sprouting green shoots while still attached to the parent plant.
-As the bulbil cluster gains weight, the stalk bends and touches the ground, where the bulbils root and establish new plants — the "walking" behaviour that gives the species one of its common names.
-The plant is thought to be a hybrid between A. cepa (common onion) and A. fistulosum (Welsh onion), and is maintained vegetatively rather than by true seed.
-The basal bulb is 1–2 inches (2.5–5 cm) in diameter, elongated, with a mild onion flavour; the hollow, tubular leaves are 12–24 inches (30–60 cm) long and 0.5–0.75 inch (12–18 mm) wide, used as scallions.
+Allium proliferum (synonyms Allium x proliferum, Allium cepa var. proliferum) is a perennial onion in the family Amaryllidaceae reaching 24–48 inches (60–120 cm) tall and 8–12 inches (20–30 cm) wide.
+The species produces clusters of small bulbils (topsets) at the top of the flower stalk in place of — or in addition to — flowers.
+These aerial bulbils run 0.25–0.75 inch (6–18 mm) in diameter and develop at the stalk apex in a cluster of 5–20, sometimes sprouting green shoots while still attached to the parent plant.
+As the bulbil cluster gains weight, the stalk bends and touches the ground, where the bulbils root and establish new plants — the 'walking' behavior that gives the species the common name 'walking onion.'
+Botanically, the species is a hybrid between Allium cepa (common onion) and Allium fistulosum (Welsh onion) and is maintained vegetatively rather than by true seed.
+The basal bulb runs 1–2 inches (2.5–5 cm) in diameter, elongated, with a mild onion flavor; the hollow tubular leaves are 12–24 inches (30–60 cm) long and 0.5–0.75 inch (12–18 mm) wide, used as scallions in fresh culinary applications.
 All parts are edible: topsets, green leaves, and basal bulbs.
 Hardy to approximately -30°F (-34°C) once established.
-Essentially maintenance-free — one of the most persistent edible perennials, with stands documented to have persisted for decades in abandoned farmsteads.
+The species is essentially maintenance-free as an edible perennial — historical records document plantings persisting for decades in abandoned farmsteads without human intervention.
+Not known to be toxic to pets or humans.

 Native Range

-Allium proliferum is of cultivated origin, likely arising as a hybrid between A. cepa (native to Central Asia) and A. fistulosum (native to China).
-It has been cultivated for centuries in Europe and North America, with historical records from at least the 18th century.
-No wild populations are known.
+Allium proliferum is of cultivated origin and arose as a hybrid between Allium cepa (common onion, native to Central Asia) and Allium fistulosum (Welsh onion, native to China).
+The species has been cultivated for centuries in Europe and North America, with historical records from at least the 18th century.
+No wild populations are known — the species exists only in cultivation and as escaped feral populations descended from cultivated stock.

 Suggested Uses